MandukoGR/zebrands-test/documentation/SRS.md

 *   **Authorization:**
     *   **Permission Classes:** Django REST framework's permission classes will be used to define fine-grained access control to different API endpoints and resources.
-    *   **Role-Based Access Control (RBAC):**  RBAC will be implemented to assign different roles (e.g., administrator, anonymous user) and grant appropriate permissions based on those roles.
+    *   **Authentication:** Authentication with refresh_token and access_token will be implemented to differentiate roles (authenticated users will be administrators, users without account anonymous users) and grant appropriate permissions based on those roles.
 *   **Password Security:**
     *   **Password Hashing:** Passwords will be stored securely using strong hashing algorithms (e.g., bcrypt, Argon2) to prevent unauthorized access.
     *   **Salting:**  Salts will be used to further protect passwords from brute-force attacks.